CMSgov/bcda-static-site/production/user_guide.md

 **Q: Will I always use this token with the BCDA API?**

-A: The token will expire after one hour.
+A: The token will expire after twenty minutes.
 The next time you use the BCDA API after that time, you can follow the same steps to get a fresh token.

 ## Making your first requests for data